DUI Defense Lawyers in Troy

 It is not just illegal drugs that can potentially result in DWAI charges.
 It is also illegal to drive under the influence of prescription or over-the-counter medications if those drugs impair a driver's ability to drive safely.

 Impaired and intoxicated driving penalties increase with each subsequent offense.
-For example, the penalties for a third DWI or DWAI-Drug conviction within ten years include a fine of up to $10,000, up to 7 years in prison, and a one-year license revocation.
+For example, the penalties for a third DWI or DWAI-Drug conviction within ten years include:

 If a driver refuses to take a breathalyzer, blood or urine test, he or she may face a $500 fine and a minimum one-year license revocation, even if the driver ultimately gets found not guilty after a trial, or the criminal charges are dismissed.